 How has God answered you in the past?
 Where in your life have you felt His presence and peace?
 What situations have worked out for God’s glory and your good?

-I suggest starting a prayer journal, or a prayer jar, that you can revisit often to remind yourself of God’s faithfulness.
+I suggest starting a prayer journal, that you can revisit often to remind yourself of God’s faithfulness.
 For example, every time God answers a prayer, place a rock in the jar.
 You could even write on the rock with permanent marker adding the date of the answered prayer & how God showed Himself faithful.

 Then, praise Him specifically.
 And praise Him often.

 “God, thank you for answering my prayers.
 You are faithful even when I am faithless.
 And you chose to walk beside me through the difficulties – and the beautiful parts – of life.
 Thank you, God.”

 Let’s become a people who don’t just like the idea of prayer, but a people who genuinely present our requests and praises before the Lord in powerful belief!

 By all means, buy a prayer journal.

 And then – even in the difficult moments of doubt – approach the throne with bold, powerful prayers.